Portugal national football team: 1995–2006: The golden generation

-2006 to 2014: Post-golden generation and mixed results
+2006–2014: Post-golden generation and mixed results

 For Euro 2008 Portugal finished second in qualification behind Poland, and won their first two group games against Turkey and the Czech Republic, although a loss to co-hosts Switzerland set up a quarter-final matchup with Germany which the team lost 3–2.
 After the tournament, Scolari left to take over at Chelsea.
 Afterwards, Carlos Queiroz was appointed as the head coach of the Portugal national team.

-Portugal came second in the qualifying stages for the 2010 FIFA World Cup under Carlos Queiroz, then beat Bosnia and Herzegovina in a play-off, thereby reaching every tournament in the decade.
+Portugal came second in the qualifying stages for the 2010 FIFA World Cup under Queiroz, then beat Bosnia and Herzegovina in a play-off, thereby reaching every tournament in the decade.
 A 19-match undefeated streak, in which the team conceded only three goals, ended with a loss to eventual champions Spain in the round of 16, 1–0.
-Queiroz was later criticized for setting up his team in an overly cautious way.
+Queiroz was later criticised for setting up his team in an overly cautious way.
 After the World Cup, squad regulars Simão, Paulo Ferreira, Miguel and Tiago all retired from international football.
 Queiroz was banned from coaching the national team for one month after he tried to block a doping test to the team while preparing for the World Cup, as well as directing insulting words to the testers.
 In consequence, he received a further six-month suspension.
 Several media outbursts from Queiroz against the heads of the Portuguese Football Federation followed, which partly prompted his dismissal.
 Paulo Bento was appointed as his replacement at head coach.

-Bento's team qualified for Euro 2012, They were drawn with Germany, Denmark, and the Netherlands in a widely speculated "group of death".
+Bento's team qualified for Euro 2012; they were drawn with Germany, Denmark, and the Netherlands in a widely speculated "group of death".
 They lost their first game 0–1 to Germany, then beat Denmark 3–2.
 The final group stage match was against the Netherlands.
 After Van der Vaart had given the Dutch a 1–0 lead, Ronaldo netted twice to ensure a 2–1 victory.
 Portugal finished second in the group and qualified for the knockout phase.
 Portugal defeated the Czech Republic 1–0 in the quarter-finals with a header from Ronaldo.
-The semi-final match was against Spain.
-The game ended 0–0 and Portugal lost 4–2 on penalties.
+The semi-final match was against Spain, who defeated Portugal 4–2 on penalties after a goalless draw.

-In 2014 FIFA World Cup qualifying, Portugal won 4–2 on aggregate in a play-off against Sweden with all four goals being scored by Ronaldo, and was drawn into Group G with the United States, Germany and Ghana.
+In 2014 FIFA World Cup qualifying, Portugal won 4–2 on aggregate in a play-off against Sweden with all four goals being scored by Ronaldo, and were drawn into Group G with the United States, Germany and Ghana.
 Their first match against the Germans was their worst-ever defeat in a World Cup, a 4–0 loss.
 They went on to draw 2–2 against the United States and won 2–1 against Ghana.
 However, the team were eliminated due to inferior goal difference to the Americans.